 I

-have joked for decades – at youth gatherings, at church youth
+have joked for decades, at youth gatherings, church youth camps, and

-camps, and in general: “How do you find a wife?”
-(Various answers
+in general, by asking, “How do you find a wife?”
+Various

-are generated.)
-“No, not at school, at church, at youth rallies, at
+answers come forth.
+“No, not at school, church, youth rallies,

-– just check her pulse first!”
-In various settings, my joke
+check her pulse first!”
+In various settings, that joke

-started my sermon or conversation about dating and marriage.
+introduced a sermon, devotional, or conversation about dating and

 In